 The refugee category is for those that are subject to persecution, as defined in the Refugees Convention 1958, in their country of origin.
 The SHP category is for those who are not refugees, but are subject to discrimination, and violation of their human rights in their country of origin.

-To be eligible for an offshore resettlement visa, a person must be living outside of your home country and you must be proposed by an Australian citizen, permanent resident, or Australian organisation.
+To be eligible for an offshore resettlement visa, a person must be living outside of their country of origin and must be proposed by an Australian citizen, permanent resident, or Australian organisation.
 The different subclasses of visas available under these two categories include:

 - the Women at Risk Visa (subclass 204), which is for female applicants defined as refugees who do not have the protection of a partner, or relative and are in danger of victimisation.

 The Onshore Protection Visa is for people who are already in Australia and want to apply for protection on the basis that they face persecution in their country of origin from which the government is unable or unwilling to protect them.
 This visa is known as the Protection Visa (Class XA) (subclass 866).
-To be eligible to apply for this visa you must be a refugee as defined by the Refugees Convention, and meet the Complementary Protection criteria in the Migration Act 1958.
+To be granted this visa you must meet the definition of a refugee set out in the Refugees Convention, and meet the Complementary Protection criteria in the Migration Act 1958.
 If you are granted with a Protection Visa then you will have a permanent right to stay in Australia allowing you to work, study, access Medicare, and receive Social Security payments.